rbourgeois33/my-cudss-input-deck/README.md

 How to use:

-Download cuDSS as a tarball
+Download cuDSS as a tarball: https://developer.nvidia.com/cudss-downloads?target_os=Linux&target_arch=x86_64&Distribution=Agnostic&cuda_version=12

 then go into /cuDSS/libcudss-linux-x86_64-0.5.0.16_cuda12-archive/examples (adapt link)